 Often that something else is the plan that works because you have already made a lot of mistakes and learnt from them.

-Giving up on a project because it is not working is painful but giving yourself the chance to recycle everything you have learnt in that process can be the key to success.
+Giving up on a project because it is not working is painful but giving yourself the chance to recycle everything you have discovered in that process can be the key to success.

 “If only they made a simple X or Y change then their product would probably be ten times more successful?”

-For those starting up new Internet businesses or adding ecommerce to their product offering however, it is not simply a case of improving customer service, the whole issue of customer relationship management needs to be reinvented.
+For those starting up new Internet businesses or adding eCommerce to their product offering, however, it is not merely a case of improving customer service, the whole issue of customer relationship management needs to be reinvented.